alexkasko/firefox-signed-scripts/README.md

 License information
 -------------------
-You can use any code from this project under terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+You may use any code from this project under terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)